-I am a research enthusiast.
-I studied botany and zoology as major subjects in my bachelor programme.
+The auther is a research enthusiast.
+She studied botany and zoology as major subjects in her bachelor programme.

-The elephant is a well-known animal.
+The elephant is a four-legged mammal.
 They belong to the kingdom Animalia.
-Elephants are the largest mammals in the world.
+They are the largest terrestrial animal.
 They are herbivorous and eat grass, wood, fruits and pulp.
 After reading this article you will be able to distinguish between two species of elephants and their characteristics.

 Species of elephant

-There are two species of elephant: African elephants (Loxodonta) and Asian elephants (Elephas maximus).
-African elephants have two main species: The African bush elephant (Loxodonta Africana) and the forest elephant (Loxodonta cyclotis).
+There are two main species of elephant: African elephants (Loxodonta) and Asian elephants (Elephas Maximus).
+African elephants have two subspecies: The African bush elephant (Loxodonta Africana) and the forest elephant (Loxodonta Cyclotis).
 They differ from each other in size and habitat.
-There are three subspecies of Asian elephants: Indian, Sri Lankan, and Sumatran elephants.
+There are three subspecies of Asian elephants: Indian (E. m.
+Indicus), Sri Lankan (E. m. maximum), and Sumatran (E. m. sumatranus).
 The Indian elephants are spread wide in the continent.
 The Sumatran elephants are the smallest found in the Indonesian island Sumatra, which contain a large number of animals and plant species.
 The Sri Lankan elephants are the largest subspecies in size.
 But still, scientists argue that if there are enough variations that create them a separate species.

 The White Elephant

 Elephants live in tropical and sub-tropical areas of Africa and Asia.
-Mostly they live in forest, woodlands, and savannas, but some elephants also live in deserts and mountains.
+Mostly they live in forest, woodlands, and savannas, but some of them also live in deserts and mountains.
 Woodland is a land covered with trees, shrubs, and grasses and has plenty of sunlight.
-Elephants widely change their habitat with their needs.
+They widely change their habitat with their needs.
 They used to migrate from one place to another in search of food and water.
 They also change their habitat because of weather changes.

 African elephants live mostly in savannas and tropical forests.
 Savannas are full of grasses and some scattered trees.
 The average rain in savannas is 20 to 50 inches each year.
 Some African elephants also live in deserts and mountains, and the desert elephant can travel up to 60 miles in a day in search of food.

-Asian elephants habitat includes plains, deciduous forest, evergreen forest and cultivated lands.
-In hot weather, elephants prefer to migrate towards watery areas to prevent themselves from dehydration.
+Asian elephants habitat includes plains, deciduous forest, evergreen forest, and cultivated lands.
+In hot weather, they prefer to migrate towards watery areas to prevent dehydration.